 On a rainy June evening in 1976, something remarkable happened at Manchester’s Lesser Free Trade Hall.

-In a half-empty room with just around 40 people in attendance, punk history was written.
+In a half-empty room with just around 40 people watching, punk history was written.

 The Sex Pistols, then a fledgling band making waves with their raw energy and sneering anti-establishment lyrics, took to the stage and unwittingly set off a cultural chain reaction that would transform not only Manchester but the global music scene.